MarcialRosales/maven-concourse-pipeline/README.md

 # Build and Verify

 ## Purpose
-We are going to use the `pipeline.yml` of this branch in order to build our [app1](https://github.com/MarcialRosales/maven-concourse-pipeline-app1).
-This pipeline is very simply right now and the goal is just to compile the source code using maven and verify it using Junit.
+This is going to be our first pipeline which will compile an application and run Junit tests using Maven.
 Nothing more.
+The pipeline project is a template or a generic pipeline that we want to use to build any java application.
+It is important that we distinguish between our application repository and the actual pipeline's repository.
+The pipeline repository, where we are right now, consists of a set of artifacts (`pipeline.yml`, task ymls and bash scripts) that together knows how to build java applications.
+The idea is that every java application does not need to do its job pipeline but instead leverage an existing one.

+The application repository that we are going to build as means to demonstrate this pipeline is https://github.com/MarcialRosales/maven-concourse-pipeline-app1.

 ## Pipeline explained
 If we open the `pipeline.yml` we will see the following items:
 - a **git resource** `source-code-resource` which is the source code of the application we want to build
-- another **git resource** `pipeline-resource` which is contains the actual pipeline and all its jobs and tasks
+- another **git resource** `pipeline-resource` which is the actual pipeline and all its jobs and tasks files
-- a **job** `job-build-and-verify` which will check out the source code, also the pipeline and it will invoke a task called `build-and-verify`.
-As we know, this task is implemented in a file which is part of the pipeline project.
+- a **job** `job-build-and-verify` which will check out the source code, the pipelines' files and it will invoke a task called `build-and-verify`.

 ```
 ---